jimdavis1/Viral_Annotation/README.md

 	      Note that this is set up as a directory of pssms right now this is hardcoded as: "virus".pssms within this directory.
 ```
-*For -t, -g and the default locations of the Viral-PSSM and JSON file, I will eventually change those to be either requried or something more intelligent.*<br><br>
+*I plan to eventually change -t and -g to be something more intelligent.*<br>
+Hard-coded locations currently exist as the defaults for -opt, -l, and -p.  since that is annoying, you
+might want to run something like `perl -i -pe 's/\/home\/jjdavis\/bin/the path to your bin/g' annotate_by_viral_pssm.pl`, or you could edit lines 70-72 by hand (but note that these are the line numbers at the time I wrote this).<br><br>

-There is also a set of debugging parameters that i use frequently:
+There is also a set of debugging parameters that I use frequently:
 ```
  -tmp keep temp dir
  -no no output files generated, to be used in conjunction with one of the following: